Velox0/Moonlight-Server/README.md

 - Automatic fallback from WebSocket to HTTP if needed
 - Modern web dashboard with real-time monitoring
 - Dynamic region selection via API endpoint
-- Security-focused: No IP address exposure in dashboard

 ### Quick Start
 ```bash